 Most people in this world are scared of working hard for something that they feel passionate about, they are scared to go out and snatch their success away while they can happily spend hours waiting for good thing to happen to them.
-Nothing teaches you patience better than gardening.
-However, people would still associate terms like gardening, balcony garden, terrace gardening, kitchen gardening, artificial turf landscaping, landscape gardening etc with hard work that goes beyond human capacity.
+Nothing teaches you patience better than gardening or flowering.
+However, people would still associate terms like gardening, balcony garden, terrace gardening, kitchen gardening, artificial turf landscaping, landscape gardening, balcony terrace garden etc with hard work that goes beyond human capacity.
 At times like these, Pele’s thought becomes ideal “Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.”

 If you believe you’re not suitable for the whole gardening shenanigan, there are a lot of other minimalistic gardening approaches that one can opt for.
 Ground covers is one such option.
 In landscaping, this refers to growing a group of low-lying plants with a creeping or spreading habit that can cover sections of ground with minimal maintenance.
 They are perfect for your balcony garden or balcony terrace garden if you wish to achieve an interesting aesthetic for a dull place.
 Although, ground covers do not grow overnight, it’s advisable to plant them in spring or early summers when the plants can root well.
 Following are some advantages of flowering ground cover plants that would immediately help you choose this modern method instead of the traditional ones: